rajvijen/jsonapi/README.md

 ### Special Features Implemented:-

 - Infinite Nesting (Level of Threading can be go upto any level, something like `reddit discussion threads`)
-- Used `async-mutex` for `thread safety` so that `POST` requests never gets overlapped in asynchronous calls.
+- Used `Mutex locks` for simultaneous writes